htcondor/htcondor-ce/README.md

 A site grid gatekeeper technology based solely on HTCondor components.

-This package is simply a thin set of wrappers around Condor, allowing you to run a Condor-CE without disrupting a site Condor install.
+This package is simply a thin set of wrappers around HTCondor, allowing you to run a HTCondor-CE without disrupting a site HTCondor install.

 For example, `condor_ce_q` is the HTCondor-CE equivalent to `condor_q` for the HTCondor-CE processes.
 This package took much of its inspiration - and base